mrkcor/emphloyer/README.md

    public function perform() {
       echo "Hi, my name is {$this->attributes['name']}.\n";
    }

-   public function mayTryAgain() {
-      return false;
 }
-}
 ```

-Anything in the attributes property will get serialized when the job gets queued
+Anything in the attributes array will get serialized when the job gets queued
 up.

-The perform method is what is executed when Emphloyer runs the job.
+The perform method is what is executed when Emphloyer runs the job, if this
+raises an exception then the job will fail.

 When a job fails the mayTryAgain method determines whether it may be attempted
 again or not.
+If your backend updates the stored attributes when a job fails
+and is reset (like the Employer-PDO backend does starting at version 0.1.1)
+then you could manage whether to retry or not based on a number of attempts.
+Note that the default implementation in \Emphloyer\AbstractJob simply returns
+false.

 ### Hooking up a backend